 Nerve plants also make excellent temperamental plants in covered gardens, bottled gardens, or terrariums.

 Due to their love of humidity, this species – and especially its dwarf cultivars – are a great choice for terrariums.

-Traditionally, natives used this species to treat headaches and muscle pain and was even used as a hallucinogen by the Machiguenga at one point.
+Traditionally, natives used this species to treat headaches and muscle pain, and it was even used as a hallucinogen by the Machiguenga at one point.

-The plant has been the subject of research for pharmaceutical use, although there have yet to be any studies on its supposed hallucinogenic effects.
+The plant has been the subject of research for pharmaceutical use, although no studies have been conducted on its supposed hallucinogenic effects.